isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     List<int> lst1;
     List<int, My_allocator> lst2;

-This looks innocent enough, but now `Link` formaly depends on the allocator (eventhough it doesn't use the allocator).
+This looks innocent enough, but now `Link` formally depends on the allocator (even though it doesn't use the allocator).
 This forces redundant instantiations that can be surprisingly costly in some real-world scenarios.
 Typically, the solution is to make what would have been a nested class non-local, with its own minimal set of template parameters.

     template<typename T>